caolan/async/README.md

 <a name="some" />
 ### some(arr, iterator, callback)

-__Alias:__ any
+__Alias:__ `any`

-Returns true if at least one element in the array satisfies an async test.
+Returns `true` if at least one element in the array satisfies an async test.
-_The callback for each iterator call only accepts a single argument of true or false, it does not accept an error argument first!_ This is in-line with the way node libraries work with truth tests like fs.exists.
-Once any iterator call returns true, the main callback is immediately called.
+_The callback for each iterator call only accepts a single argument of `true` or `false`, it does not accept an error argument first!_ This is in-line with the way node libraries work with truth tests like `fs.exists`.
+Once any iterator call returns `true`, the main callback is immediately called.

 __Arguments__